MA in Clinical Psychology

 Students may elect to graduate with a concentration in addition to the coursework in Marriage and Family Therapy.
 Concentrations generally require additional academic units and coursework in addition to the ones required by the degree program.
 In some cases, courses in the concentration may substitute for those in the required degrees.

-Currently the MACP Program offers concentrations in Somatic Psychotherapy, Latinx Mental Health and Healthy Aging.
+Currently the MACP Program offers low residency concentration options in Somatic Psychotherapy.

 - The concentration in Somatic Psychotherapy offers training in a unique therapeutic approach that examines the self through an integrated body-mind lens focusing on applied practice skills in various modalities and with diverse populations addressing trauma-related symptoms and other stressors.